GoogleCloudPlatform/cloud-foundation-fabric/fast/README.md

   <img src="stages.svg" alt="Stages diagram">
 </p>

 Please refer to the [stages](./stages/) section for further details on each stage.
+For details on tenant-level stages which introduce a deeper level of autonomy via nested FAST setups rooted in a top-level folder, refer to the [multitenant stages](#multitenant-organizations) section below.

 ### Security-first design